TheShinyBunny/Hurricane/README.md

 Custom argument adapters can be used to react to different kinds of parameter types, and be able to parse them too!

+## An important note on parameter names

+When defining a parameter argument, its name defaults to the parameter's name, and this name is often used by error messages.
+Unless you compile your code with the `-parameters` flag, they default to `arg0`, `arg1` etc. To overcome this, either compile with that flag or use the [@Arg annotation](#arg).

 # Annotation Adapters

 An annotation adapter is a class defining the behavior of an annotation type when used on a command method or on a parameter in a command method.